- Transit Apps

 During the height of the pandemic, Pierce Transit – like other transit agencies around Puget Sound – had suspended fares to reduce interaction between the driver and customer at the front of the bus.
 People were boarding buses from the back.

 We have now installed health barriers around the operator area in all our buses to further protect drivers and passengers.
-With the installation of those barriers, we were able to restore fare collection on June 14.
+With the installation of those barriers, we were able to restore fare collection on June 14, 2020.
 Whenever possible, we are still asking people to disembark the bus from the back to reduce interaction between people getting on and off the bus, and the driver.
-We have reopened The Bus Shop customer service office at Tacoma Dome Station, with a limit of two customers in the lobby at one time to follow social distancing guidelines.
+The Bus Shop customer service office at Tacoma Dome Station is open with limited hours 11 a.m. to 3 p.m.
+Monday-Friday, with just on customer allowed in the lobby at a time to follow social distancing guidelines.
+Information by phone is still available 6:30 a.m. to 6:30 p.m., Monday-Friday, at 253.581.8000, option 1, then 1 again or TTY: 711.

 Face Coverings are Key

 We have provided masks to drivers and other staff, to give to passengers who don’t have one.
-Some buses are also equipped with mask dispensers near the front door.
-If you’ve forgotten your mask, please ask for one.
+All Pierce Transit buses are also equipped with mask dispensers near the front door.
+If you’ve forgotten your mask, please ask for one in order to board.

 What Can you Expect Moving Forward